 This tour starts in Alice Springs and finishes in Darwin taking in the sights up the Stuart Highway including Devils Marbles, Mataranka Thermal Springs and Katherine Gorge.

-** On Sale 10% off ** This 4 day camping tour takes in the highlights of Uluru (Ayers Rock), Kata Tjuta (the Olgas) and Watarrka (Kings Canyon) and also travels by the Mereenie Loop road for a night in the West MacDonnell Ranges at Glen Helen to see more of the stunning Central Australian landscape.
+This 4-day camping tour takes in the highlights of Uluru (Ayers Rock), Kata Tjuta (the Olgas) and Watarrka (Kings Canyon) and also travels by the Mereenie Loop road for a night in the West MacDonnell Ranges at Glen Helen to see more of the stunning Central Australian landscape.

 Experience the wonders of Uluru (Ayers Rock), Kata Tjuta and (Kings Canyon), we'll give you the opportunity to really experience the desert - driving on dirt roads, avoiding the crowds and sleeping at our remote private bush camps.
 Our 4-day tour from Ayers Rock or Alice Springs finishing in Ayers Rock.